imqcam/documentation/docs/users_guide/manage.md

 (manage-collections)=
 ## Collections

-Data in the HTMDEC DMS is organized into per-seedling collections.
-Collections are access controlled, so team members must be granted access to manage data in each collection.
+Data in the IMQCAM portal is organized into collections with the three main collections relating to Processing (Enclave 1), Multiscale Modeling (Enclave 2), and Q&C (Enclave 3).
+Collections are open for all IMQCAM members but Enclave PIs may request that write access be limited to specific team members.

 After [signing in](signing-in) to your account, select the "Collections" link to view any collections that you have access to.
 Select the collection that you